ifti-khan/ifti-khan-portfolio/writeup_files/testing/user_story_testing.md

 # External Live Project Links
 1. Go to the My Projects page.
 2. Scroll up and down the page to view the project list.
-3. To visit the project website click on the visit site button.
+3. To visit the project site click on the visit site button or click on the site thumbnail.
 4. A new tab will open and take the user to the project site.

 # Contact Form